-IGO (IGO.ASX - Not Owned) detracted performance as the market reacted boisterously (up 37% for the month) to its A\$1.95bn acquisition of a 49% non-controlling interest in Tiangi lithium's Australian operations which comprise 51% of the world class Greenbushes hard rock lithium mine and 100% of the country's first lithium hydroxide plant being built in Kwinana.
-On the positive side the acquisition appears better priced than the top of the market acquisition of Kidman Resources (KDR.asx) bv Wesfarmers (WES.asx) and Mineral Resources' (MIN.asx) Wodgina operations sale to Albermarle.
+IGO (IGO.ASX) - Not owned.
+IGO detracted performance as the market reacted boisterously (up 37% for the month) to its A\$1.95bn acquisition of a 49% non-controlling interest in Tiangi lithium's Australian operations which comprise 51% of the world class Greenbushes hard rock lithium mine and 100% of the country's first lithium hydroxide plant being built in Kwinana.
+On the positive side the acquisition appears better priced than the top of the market (KDR.asx) Wesfarmers acquisition of Kidman Resources by (WES.asx) and Mineral Resources' (MIN.asx) Wodgina operations sale to Albermarle.
 However, the A\$1.05bn increase in the market capitalisation of IGO to the end of December (c\$1.5bn currently) appears to be capitalising a very positive outcome.
 Greenbushes is clearly a tier one lithium asset, yet IGO's non-controlling stake in the JV should attract a discount.
 Further the hydroxide plant is yet to be completed or commissioned and remains subject to potential capital cost increases and issues around ramp up.
-We also question why secondary processing operations such as lithium hydroxide manufacturing should be expected to earn excess returns in the long term given limited barriers to entry.
+We also guestion why secondary processing operations such as lithium hydroxide manufacturing should be expected to earn excess returns in the long term given limited barriers to entry.

-Helloworld Travel (HLO.ASX) detracted as the stock retraced 17% following it returning 78% in November due to the release of the highly positive vaccine results from Pfizer and Moderna.
+Corporate Travel Management (CTD.ASX) detracted as the stock retraced 12.5% following a very strong bounce during November caused by the release of the highly positive vaccine results from Pfizer and Moderna.
 The acceleration of the COVID-19 pandemics in North America and Europe over December appeared to dent confidence, particularly new travel restrictions from the UK imposed by other nations who wish to restrict the spread of the more infectious B117 mutation that emerged in the UK.
-We had not factored the return of international travel from Australia any time soon in our analysis.
-While the sporadic local outbreaks in Australia which have closed borders are likely to increase HLO's forecast cash burn we believe this is likely to be relatively modest given how much the firm has trimmed its fixed costs (being mostly a franchisor and its franchisees being in receipt of jobkeeper and rental abatements).
-Without meaning to make light of the situation these mutant variants do also have the silver lining of putting significant pressure on governments globally to accelerate vaccine rollout timelines, and hence returning to some semblance of normality.
-We still see HLO as strongly placed to emerge from the pandemic in a sound financial position and see material upside to current levels once Australians can resume international travel.
+While the emergence of this mutant is likely to have some negative impact on CTD's North American and European businesses and therefore increase CTD's forecast cash burn we believe this is likely to be relatively modest given how much the firm has trimmed its fixed costs.
+Concern about this and potentially other mutations also appears to be putting pressure on governments globally to accelerate vaccine rollout timelines.
+We still see CTD as strongly placed to emerge from the pandemic in a sound financial position and with materially increased market share.

-Outlook
+Outlook:

 At the risk of boring the reader we are staying true to our investment philosophy to buy cash generative business models, with a track record of solid returns and at sensible valuations having regard to their industry dynamics and positioning.
 The month pleasingly saw yet more belated recognition of the undervaluation of our portfolio companies.
 However, we continue to see strong upside on an aggregate basis in our portfolio holdings.
+We also continue to be presented with opportunities for rotation into new names with strong fundamental valuation support.
+The market remains highly bifurcated amid concerning signs of speculative excess in momentum names.
+Rather than bemoan the market however we continue to try to optimise the risk reward equation for investors with a disciplined investment approach strongly guided by valuation fundamentals.